 But you probably only have 3-7 pages on your website and chances are that you are not updating them very often (think about how many times you have updated your “Home” page over the past 12 months).

-Having a blog page and publishing regular content there, will solve this problem and set you up for organic traffic from searches.
+Having a blog page and publishing regular content , will solve this problem and set you up for organic traffic from searches.
 The more blog posts you publish, the more pages your website has.

 #35.
 It keeps readers longer on your website

-By writing a blog post and inserting links to other content on your website (to another blog post, to your sales pages or your “Work with me” page, etc.), you will guide new or familiar readers further into their client journey.
+By writing a blog post and inserting links to other content on your website (to another blog post, to your sales pages or your “Work with me” page, etc.), you will further guide new or familiar readers further into their client journey.

 #36.
 It creates more promo opportunities for your offers

-People are performing a Google search because one of the two following reasons:
+People search Google because of two reasons:

 - They are looking to educate themselves on a topic (for example they might search something like “how to tie a bow” or “keto weight loss”)